RosNaviGator/Kronecker-based-CS-recovery/README.md

 ## Fork to study and to port to python (if I manage) the work of https://github.com/hadizand/Kronecker-based-CS-recovery

-### Branches:
-#### master
-I will freely modify the code here to both test the pre-existing implementation (MATLAB), but also to port it to python for a project I'm working on.

-Files:
-- kronecker.ipynb:
-     - python implementation

-Directories:
-- debugMatlab:
-     - modified version of original hadizand's code (MATLAB) with many debug prints to understand what happens at each step
-     - added different files trying to understand and repeat the creation of wavelet dictionaries as performed in MATLAB through __wmpdictionary__

-- hadizandMatlab:
-     - original hadizand's code (MATLAB) without all the debug prints and added functions, just to clean test the hadizand implementation

-#### hadizand-original-backup
-Untouched copy of orginal folder

 ## Original description
 Kronecker technique for improving quality of the signal in compressive sensing recovery